tryolabs/unicef-agent/README.md

 # UNICEF Technical Documentation Agent

 The UNICEF Technical Documentation Agent is a FastAPI-based intelligent middleware that orchestrates communication between the frontend interface and multiple Model Context Protocol (MCP) servers.
-It serves as the central hub for processing natural language queries and coordinating responses from various data sources.
+It serves as the central hub for processing natural language queries and coordinating responses from various data sources, including the Global Child Hazard Database - Technical Documentation.

 ### Core Components